 Norwalk’s proposal sought to build on a well-documented interest locally, state-wide and nationally in developing around transit facilities such as train stations.
 The application sought the grant funds in order to study two (2) areas in more depth: 1.
 East Avenue TOD Analysis.
 2. Wall Street Train Station Viability and Location Analysis.

-On December 27, 2017, the City was notified that the grant had been awarded for the TOD study in the amount of $125,000, specifically for the East Avenue TOD Analysis.
+On December 27, 2017, the City was notified that the grant had been awarded for the TOD study in the amount of $125,000, specifically for the East Avenue TOD Analysis, and on May 10, 2018, the City put the East Avenue TOD Study out for bid, with consultation by a newly formed TOD Study Oversight Committee made up of relevant stake-holders.